thinking-with-computers/ludus-spec/README.md

 Tuple literals are also how Ludus represents arguments for function application.

+###### Mostly-resolved design decision: Tuples, splats, variadic functions, and the stack
+This is a major design decision, and one I think has some important consequences for Ludus.
+Tuples cannot be splatted into.
+This means that every tuple has a statically known length at compile time.
+And that also means that every function call has an explicit arity at compile time.
+Moreoever, while there is an (easy, often-used) way to write variadic functions, every function has a collection of explicit, statically-known arities at compile time.
+This means we can catch "wrong number of arguments" errors at compile time.
+It means we can optimize pattern matching.
+And it also means that tuples, when we get to a VM, can be stored on the stack rather than on the heap (making them fast!).

+It's worth tracing the design space here, because the three langauges that are sources of inspiration here do things differently:

+Logo is the weirdest among these.
+Logo has no variadic functions; every function has a known arity.
+In addition, because Logo was set on getting rid of Lisp's parentheses for kids, function calls don't have parentheses: they're just lists of arguments separated by spaces after a function, e.g. `FLOWER 100 50`.
+But that means the _parser_ has to know the arities of functions to decide what arguments belong to which function call.
+Among other decisions, this is one that makes Logo extremely weird compared to modern languages.
+Since the target audience of Ludus isn't young kids, and because there's a widely-culturally-known convention of code to use parentheses for function calls, we don't want to do this.

+Clojure, being a Lisp, articulates a profound homology between lists and function arguments.
+And: lists in Lisps are not only literals but also have variable lengths.
+That means variadic functions with an indefinite number of arguments are easy.
+In Clojure, you write it `(defn foo [x y z &more] ... )`, and `more` is bound to a list (well, vector) of any arguments more than 3 you give to `foo`.
+Call these "rest" arguments.
+Ludus does not have these.
+This is for technical reasons (outlined above), but also for aesthetic ones.
+The idea is that Ludus is meant to be very, very explicit; its design is meant to make explicitness easy.
+So we give ourselves

+So Ludus follows Elixir here, it's easy to have variadic functions.
+Or, to be precise, it's easy to have multiple functions with the same name with different arities (all of which are explicit).
+In Elixir, the function name includes the arity, e.g. `foo/2` and `foo/3` are different functions.
+Using the function name without the arity suffix is sugar, since the number of arguments applied to the function is known at compile time.
+This is the strategy Ludus will take, although Ludus will elevate this from sugar to language.
+So inside of Ludus, you'll never know that `foo/2` and `foo/3` are implemented as different functions; there will be no way to differentiate between function arities in this way.
+But!
+To make Ludus function calls as fast as possible (even with the treewalk interpreter in Clojure), we will use this strategy under the hood.

+And yet, there are more than a few core language features that feel like they want indefinitely-variadic behavior: `string`, `print`, etc. Can we call these "special forms" and be done with it?

 ###### Commas
+Commas separate expressions in all collection literals.

 Trailing commas are allowed in all collection literals.

 Newlines also serve as separators between items in all collection literals.